techiediaries/techiediaries/_posts/2020/ubuntu-20/2019-11-19-install-python-3-pip-venv-ubuntu-20-04-19.md

 ---
 layout: post
-title: "Ubuntu 18.04: Install Python 3.8/3.7/3.6, Pip and Venv"
+title: "Ubuntu 20.04/19.04: Install Python 3.8/3.7/3.6, Pip and Venv"
 image: "images/content/ubuntu.png"
-excerpt: "Throughout this tutorial, you’ll learn to install Python 3.8 — the latest major version of Python— on Ubuntu 18.04 — the latest version of Ubuntu." tags : [ubuntu, python]
+excerpt: "Throughout this tutorial, you’ll learn to install Python 3.8 — the latest major version of Python— on Ubuntu 20.04 — the latest version of Ubuntu"
+categories: ubuntu
+date: 2020-04-30
+tags : [ubuntu, python]
 ---

-Throughout this tutorial, you’ll learn to install Python 3.8 — the latest major version of Python — on Ubuntu 18.04 — the latest version of Ubuntu and you’ll install `pip` — the official tool for installing Python packages from PyPI (**Python Package Index**)— then you’ll create a virtual environment using `venv`.
+Throughout this tutorial, you’ll learn to install Python 3.8 — the latest major version of Python — on Ubuntu 20.04 LTS — the latest version of Ubuntu and you’ll install `pip` — the official tool for installing Python packages from PyPI (**Python Package Index**)— then you’ll create a virtual environment using `venv`.

+## Introducing Python and PIP

 Python is a general purpose programming language that’s used nowadays in various areas such as server-side web applications, data science and scientific calculations etc.